mgv0429/ai-thoughts/README.md

-# ai-thoughts
-My Amazing Thoughts and Resources on Artificial Intelligence
+# My Amazing Thoughts and Resources on Artificial Intelligence

 ## Things I want to do with AI
 * Have fun